Nischhelm/AntiqueAtlasAutoMarker/README.md

 - Automatic marking of Yung's Better Mineshafts
 - Automatic marking of Doomlike Dungeons
 - Automatic marking of Dungeons2 Dungeons
-- Can turn AARC Addon global Markers into AAAM structure markers, will use client AARC config for the added marker
+- Can turn AARC Addon global Markers into AAAM structure markers, will use client AARC config for the structure markers

 Structure Markers
 - are global markers (saved on server) which are sent to the players atlas when the player discovers the chunks the structure is in.